Singularities of generic linkage via Frobenius powers: Proof of the main theorem

 \section{Proof of the main theorem}

 In this section we will prove the main results of this paper.
-A crucial step is a the relation between the least critical exponents of the ideal $I$ and its linkage $J$.
-Before we state the result we recall a very useful theorem of the multiplier ideal of powers. \begin{theorem}(Variant of Skoda Theorem, see \cite[9.6.37]{Lazarsfeld}) Suppose that $I$ is an ideal sheaf of $\mathcal{O}_X$ in zero characteristic.
+A crucial step is a relation between the least critical exponents of the ideal $I$ and its linkage $J$.
+Before we state the result we recall a very useful theorem of the multiplier ideal of powers. \begin{theorem}(Variant of Skoda Theorem, see \cite{Lazarsfeld}*{9.6.37}) Suppose that $I$ is an ideal sheaf of $\mathcal{O}_X$ in zero characteristic where $X$ is a nonsingular algebraic variety.
 Suppose that all the associated subvarieties of $I$ has codimension less than or equal to $n$, then

-for $m \geq n$. \end{theorem} \begin{remark} Note that we also have a similar property for the test ideal in positive characteristic, see \cite[2.13.1]{MaPageRG+}. \end{remark}
+for $m \geq n$. \end{theorem} \begin{remark} Note that we also have a similar property for the test ideal in positive characteristic, see \cite{MaPageRG+}*{2.13.1}. \end{remark}

-With the Skoda theorem we get the following lemma. \begin{lemma} Let $I$ be an equidimensional ideal with $\Ht(I) = c$ in $R$ with zero characteristic and let $I_p$ be its reduction modulo $p$, then
+With the Skoda theorem we get the following lemma. \begin{lemma} Let $I$ be an equidimensional ideal with $\Ht(I) = c$ in a polynomial ring $R$ over $\CC$ and let $I_p$ be its reduction modulo $p$, then

 \end{lemma}

 \begin{proof} This follows immediately from the definition of $\Lct(I)$, Theorem \ref{htwthm} and Theorem \ref{skoda}. \end{proof}

 We will make use of the below elementary property of multinomial in the proof of the main theorem as well.